-On August 11, 2008, the Company announced that it had entered into an area wide option agreement (the "Area Wide Option Agreement") with FMEC (formerly, Phelps Dodge) for the exploration, and if warranted, the further development of the Company's Talca Belt Properties, located in central Chile.
+On August 11, 2008, the Company announced that it had entered into an Area Wide Option Agreement (the "AWO") with FMEC (formerly, Phelps Dodge) for the exploration, and if warranted, the further development of the Talca Belt Properties, located in central Chile.
 The Talca Belt Properties include 14 prospect areas, are 100% owned by MCAL, and were staked in 2007 on the basis of their potential to contain significant porphyry copper style mineralization.
-The Talca Belt Properties were previously subject to the Phelps Dodge Data Use Agreement and the 70% back-in right in favour of FMEC, which the Area Wide Option Agreement replaces.
+The Talca Belt Properties were previously subject to the Phelps Dodge Data Use Agreement and the 70% back-in right in favour of FMEC, which the Area Wide Option Agreement replaced.

-The Andrea Property is not included in the Area Wide Option Agreement but remains subject to the Phelps Dodge Data Use Agreement and back-in right in favour of FMEC.
-The Phelps Dodge Data Use Agreement continues in effect for certain other areas in Chile until September 19, 2009.
-FMEC completed first pass reconnaisaance on the prospect areas and then returned all but two of them to MCAL.
-FMEC confirmed to the Company their intent to drill one of the two prospect areas in the second quarter of 2009.
-The Company has retained core claims over some of the prospect areas returned by FMEC and dropped the remainder.
+The Phelps Dodge Data Use Agreement continued in effect for certain other areas in Chile until September 19, 2009.
+Pursuant to the AWO, FMEC completed first pass reconnaisaance on the Talca Properties and then returned all but two of the claims to MCAL.
+The Company has retained some of the core claims returned by FMEC and dropped the remainder of the claims.